ABMgym/notes/results.md

 ## Removed Samples
 ### Flipping Delta Score
-delta score = an image of class Y's average influence on class Y images in the deletion set before and after flipping all images in deletion set
+delta score = an image of class Y's average influence on class Y images in the deletion set before and after flipping all images in deletion set \
+remove topk delta score images for each class Y
 | topk  | detected poison | true poison |
 |-------|-----------------|-------------|
 | 2000  | 3599            | 714         |